brunoalvs/dotfiles/README.md

 Bruno's dotfiles
 ----

-Here you'll find some dotfiles, used when I need config my Windows again...
+Here you'll find some dotfiles, used when I need to config my Windows again...
 This happens more than I would like.

 > **Warning:** Don't blindly use my settings unless you know for what each thing